google/rust-multihash/README.md

 Contributing
 ----
-This is a Google project.
+This is not an official Google project, but it is governed by the Google Contributor License Agreement.
 To contribute code please agree to the [Google Contributor License Agreement](https://cla.developers.google.com/about/google-individual).
 Then please feel free to fork and issue a pull request.